Gravitational waves: a foundational review: The meaning of being linear

-Now, owing to the weakness of the gravitational interaction, and considering that the sources of gravitational waves are at enormous distances from Earth, it is sensible to assume that the amplitude of a gravitational wave when reaching a detector on Earth will be very small.
-These facts allow the use of a perturbative analysis, where the gravitational field variable is expanded in powers of a small parameter.
-Namely, \be e^a = \delta^a + e_{\mt}^ a + e_{\my}^a + \cdots , \ee where $\delta^a$ is a trivial tetrad related to Minkowski spacetime.
+Now, considering that the sources of gravitational waves are at enormous distances from Earth, it is reasonable to assume that the amplitude of a gravitational wave when reaching a detector on Earth will be very small.
+This allows the use of a perturbative analysis where the gravitational field, or tetrad, is expanded in the form \be e^a = \delta^a + \varepsilon \, e_{\mt}^ a + \varepsilon^2 e_{\my}^a + \cdots , \ee where $\delta^a$ is a trivial tetrad related to Minkowski spacetime, and $\varepsilon$ is a small parameter introduced to label the successive orders of the perturbation scheme.
 In the linear, or first-order approximation, the gravitational field equation becomes mathematically similar to Maxwell equation.
 In fact, at this order the field equation~(\ref{dH}) reduces to

 which is mathematically similar to the Maxwell equation (\ref{Me}).